Skip to content

 --xlora-order <ordering-file.json>

---tgt-non-granular-index <n> controls X-LoRA scaler recompute frequency.
+• --tgt-non-granular-index <n> controls how often the X-LoRA scaler recomputes.
 Without it, the scaler recomputes every token.